-Bystander sustains injuries after pair of drive-by shootings on, near Airline Highway
+Bystander injured after pair of drive-by shootings on, near Airline Highway

 Latest Weather Blog

-Bystander sustains injuries after pair of drive-by shootings on, near Airline Highway
+Bystander injured after pair of drive-by shootings on, near Airline Highway

 BATON ROUGE — A pair of drive-by shootings on and near Airline Highway left one person with minor injuries, Baton Rouge Police said.